Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 dixon-messinger-6

-2009 - The Dwight and Deborah Messinger House, Pinnacle Lane, Blowing Rock NC.
+2009 - The Dwight and Deborah Messinger House, 214 Pinnacle Avenue, Blowing Rock NC.
 Built by Douglas L. McGuire Building Company.

 dixon-griggs-9